 - one or two steroid (glucocorticoid) injections near or into the tendon sheath to reduce inflammation

 Steroid injections are the most common treatment.
-They’re effective for up to of people who don’t have diabetes.
-This treatment is less effective in people with both diabetes and trigger finger.
+They’re effective for up to

 Your doctor may recommend surgery sooner if you have diabetes or have severe symptoms, such as: